geneontology/annotation_extensions/doc/results_in_division_of.md

 Paper: "Pa6a and Paxb are required at different points in neuronal progenitor cell proliferation during zebrafish photoreceptor regeneration" (PMID: 20152834)

-Statement from paper: *"...knockdown of Pax6b expression inhibited the subsequent division of the MÃÂ¼ller glia-derived INL neuronal progenitor.
+Statement from paper: *"...knockdown of Pax6b expression inhibited the subsequent division of the MÃÂÃÂÃÂÃÂ¼ller glia-derived INL neuronal progenitor.
 In contrast, reduction of Pax6a expression allowed this initial neuronal progenitor cell division, but it prevented later cell divisions."*

 |          | Gene Name (col 2) | GO ID (col 5)                                                          | Reference (col 6) | Evidence (col 7) | Annotation Extension (col 16)                                  | Parent terms of new folded GO term                           |
 |----------|-------------------|------------------------------------------------------------------------|-------------------|------------------|----------------------------------------------------------------|--------------------------------------------------------------|